-As the subcontinental railway is the pulse of colorful India, the fixed-up former school buses from north of Mexico are the man-made vibration of greenery-laden Guatemala.
+As the subcontinental railway is the pulse of colorful India, the refurbished former US school buses are the man-made vibration of greenery-laden Guatemala.

 Shortly after arriving at the Guatemala City airport, I was on a 45-minute shuttle bus bound for Antigua, Guatemala.
 Upon arriving in the land, it seemed like the right thing to do.
 For what it is worth, that was the first, last and only tourist shuttle bus I would ride in Guatemala during 1.5 months traveling in its magical altiplano or southwestern highlands.

 After a few days in Pana, I took a lancha or the Lago Atitlán passenger boat from Panajachel to San Pedro La Laguna.
 After over a week there, I took a direct vintage school bus which climbed from San Pedro at 1,610 m (5,282′) to Quetzaltenango (Xelá) at 2,330 m (7,644′).
 That is a three-quarter of a kilometer or almost half-mile power roll up, into and through the Sierra Madre mountains.
 The passage took about three hours.

 A week later, from highland Quetzaltenango, I took another local colectivo to Huehuetenango in three hours.
 After a few days in indigenous Huehue where the humble locals speak Mam as their first tongue, I bused it directly back to Xelá in the same three hours.

 After a couple of more days in Guatemala’s second biggest city of Quetzaltenango and managing to visit Fuentes Georgina, I tried to go back to San Pedro la Laguna on a direct bus, but there was nothing available until the afternoon, which was six or seven hours later.
 That said, I prefer land travel to happen in the am after I wake up.

 This is where flexibility and the ability to utilize connecting buses can work so well in much of the altiplano.